 With this in mind is that I feel a certain degree of satisfaction about having found something different that makes me experience that same lack of comfort, that same tension in perfect harmony with the most absolute peace that I experience when I look at the sea.

-Now, when I look at you, it is as if I were looking at the sea.
+Recently I’ve found something that, when I look at it, it is as if I were looking at the sea.

 And while I am still not entirely sure about what I have found, I’m happy I’ve found it again somewhere far closer to me than the portion of shore depicted above.